mkishi1221/mkishi1221.github.io/_posts/2025-05-20-Where Is the Money? The Early Revenue Pitfall in Product Validation.markdown

 We launched with a Concierge MVP.
 I built custom scripts to generate ideas and ran live naming sessions with over 100 users, guiding them through the process by hand.
 Eventually, some of them began paying ¥10,000 (around £55) for the experience.
 It felt like early traction.
 Users told us existing tools like ChatGPT were too generic or repetitive, and our approach felt refreshingly tailored.
 We were solving a real problem.

 Based on that feedback, we built a platform MVP that curated polished, brandable domains and offered them on a subscription.
 We had finally got paying users for the concierge MVP and clear signals that we were doing something different from the rest of the market.
 But beneath that surface was a deeper issue.
 Most users only needed a domain once.
 Our early adopters were solo founders and first-time creators, and once they had their name, they had no reason to come back.
+It was also hard to find new users and wasn't clear if enough people had the same problem and were willing to pay for it.

-We had validated that people were willing to pay for help with naming for a brand.
-What we hadn’t validated was whether they needed that help often enough to support our business.
-The pain was clear, but the frequency was low.
+We had validated that at least some people were willing to pay for help with naming for a brand.
+What we hadn’t validated was the size of the market and whether they needed that help often enough to support our business.
+The pain was clear, but the frequency was very low.
 We explored ways to create more ongoing value, such as becoming a domain registrar and handling renewals.
-But that path was out of reach given the cost, complexity, and regulatory barriers.
+But that path was out of reach given the cost, complexity, and regulatory barriers and didn't solve the problem of finding new users.
 I took those early payments as a signal to move forward with the product.
-In hindsight, we had only proven that there was demand for a one-time service.
+In hindsight, we had only proven that there was some demand for a one-time service.
 We had not shown that there was a sustainable business behind it.

 ## What Early Revenue Really Tells You

 Early payments can feel like a breakthrough.
 After so much uncertainty, someone is finally willing to pay.
 But I’ve learned that revenue on its own doesn’t mean we’ve found a business.
 It only shows that we solved a problem once.

-With Domainsmith, users paid for a real need.
-They wanted help naming their brand, and we delivered.
-But what we didn’t see clearly at the time was that most of them only needed that help once.
-The problem was not ongoing.
-There was no return path, no reason for them to come back, and no way to build a relationship beyond the first transaction.

-We thought early traction meant we were ready to move forward.
+It was easy to think early traction via concierge MVP meant we were ready to move forward.
 What it really meant was that we had solved a single-use problem.
-That matters, but it is not the same as validating a repeatable business.
+That matters, but it was not the same as validating a repeatable business.

 Early revenue should lead to better questions:

 - How often does this problem occur?
 - Who experiences it repeatedly?
 - What does the journey look like after the first payment?
+- How many potential customers are out there?

 Until those answers are clear, early revenue is just that: early.